sarah-antillia/Tiled-ImageMask-Dataset-ORCA/README.md

 <h3>4.
 Random Shuffling </h3>
-By exchanging the order of the master-splitting by <a href="./split_master.py">split_master.py</a> and the splitting-tiles operations by <a href="./ImageMaskTilesSplitter.py">ImageMaskTilesSplitter.py</a>, we created <a href="https://drive.google.com/file/d/1dke6ZBcC5tbFBne0yyz2IdQiwfK4n5uH/view?usp=sharing">
+By exchanging the order of the master-splitting operation by <a href="./split_master.py">split_master.py</a> and the splitting-tiles operation by <a href="./ImageMaskTilesSplitter.py">ImageMaskTilesSplitter.py</a>, we created <a href="https://drive.google.com/file/d/1dke6ZBcC5tbFBne0yyz2IdQiwfK4n5uH/view?usp=sharing">
 Tiled-ORCA-ImageMask-Dataset-V2.zip (Random-Shuffled Version).</a>
 <hr>